NelsonPython/Connect_IoT_Device_to_I3/README.md

 - <a href="https://github.com/NelsonPython/CO2TVOC">CO2-TVOC air quality sensor</a>

+## Programming a publisher and a subscriber

+Each of these tutorials includes a step-by-step code walkthrough explaining its data publisher and subscriber scripts.
+There are placeholders for you to add your username, password, and API key.
+In each of these scripts, the publisher takes one sensor reading and publishes it.
+The publisher is scheduled to run periodically, for example, every 30 minutes.
+The subscriber retrieves the sensor data as it is published and saves the data to the IOTA Tangle.
+The Tangle is used for storing data and exchanging value.

 ## Setting up test accounts

+In this tutorial, you setup one account to sell data.
+You setup a different account to buy data.

-Step 1:  Register at the <a href="http://3.15.198.123:8000/" target="Top">I3 Marketplace
+Step 1:  Register your seller account at the <a href="http://3.15.198.123:8000/" target="Top">I3 Marketplace

 <img src="images/I3-Login.png" width=200></a>

-Step 2:  Prepare your script

-You will need to make sure the I3 marketplace IP address and port are correct:
+Step 2:  Open the publish script in your tutorial and make sure the I3 marketplace IP address and port are correct:

 - I3 Marketplace IP address:  http://3.15.198.123

 - I3 Marketplace port:  8000

-The scripts have a placeholder for your username, your password, and your API key.
+Replace the placeholders with your username, your password, and your API key.
 You can find your API key by clicking on the API menu item.

 <img src="images/I3-APIkey.png" width=800>

-Step 2:  In order to sell data, you need to create a product.
+Step 3:  Create your product.
 Click the ```Products``` tab and the ```Create Products``` button.
 Follow the instructions to fill in the form and add your product.
-Now you have a seller account
+Now you have a seller selling one topic

+Step 4:  Register your buyer account at the <a href="http://3.15.198.123:8000/" target="Top">I3 Marketplace

+Step 5:  Open the subscribe script in your tutorial and make sure the I3 marketplace IP address and port are correct.
+Replace the placeholders with your username, your password, and your API key.

 ## Testing your device

-In order to test your seller account, create a different account.
-This is your buyer or subscriber account.
-Use your new subscriber account to purchase the data you are selling.
+Using your buyer account, buy your seller's product.

 <img src="images/AddToCart2.png" width=800>

-## Programming a publisher and a subscriber

-Each of these tutorials includes a step-by-step code walkthrough explaining its data publisher and subscriber:

-- <a href="https://github.com/NelsonPython/AstroPiOTA">AstroPiOTA environment sensor</a>

-- <a href="https://github.com/NelsonPython/EnviroPhat">EnviroPhat temperature</a>

-- <a href="https://github.com/NelsonPython/CO2TVOC">CO2-TVOC air quality sensor</a>

-The publisher takes one sensor reading and publishes it.
-The publisher is scheduled to run periodically, for example, every 30 minutes.
-The subscriber retrieves the sensor data as it is published and saves the data to the IOTA Tangle.
-The Tangle is used for storing data and exchanging value.

 ## Using the I3 SDK

-This [Software Development Kit](https://github.com/ANRGUSC/I3-SDK) provides sample scripts that can be used by publishers and subscribers on the I3 real-time IoT data marketplace for smart communities.
+This [Software Development Kit](https://github.com/ANRGUSC/I3-SDK) has more sample scripts that can be used by publishers and subscribers on the I3 real-time IoT data marketplace for smart communities.

 ## Scheduling the publisher